Anne Brown

-Anne Brown (August 9, 1912 – March 13, 2009) was an American soprano for whom George Gershwin rewrote the part of "Bess" into a leading role in the original production of his opera Porgy and Bess in 1935.
+Anne Wiggins Brown (August 9, 1912 – March 13, 2009) was an American lyric soprano for whom George Gershwin rewrote the part of "Bess" into a leading role in the original production of his opera Porgy and Bess in 1935.

 She was also a radio and concert singer.
 She settled in Norway in 1948 and later became a Norwegian citizen.

 Early life and career (1912–1936)

 A native of Baltimore, Maryland, Annie Wiggins Brown was the daughter of Dr. Harry F. Brown, a physician, and his wife, the former Mary Allen Wiggins.
 Her father was the grandson of a slave and her mother's parents were of black, Cherokee Indian, and Scottish-Irish origins.
 She had three sisters, Henrietta, Mamie, and Harriet.

-As an African-American, she was not allowed to attend a Roman Catholic elementary school in her native Baltimore.
+As an African-American, she was not allowed to attend a Catholic elementary school in her native Baltimore.
 She trained at Morgan College and then applied to the Peabody Institute, but was rejected from the school due to her race.